-It is a pleasure to share our 2018 - 2019 Curriculum in the Middle Schools, a brief overview of all areas of the Grade 8 West Hartford Curriculum.
-In this brochure, you will also find descriptions of our Unified Arts program, School Counseling, Library Media Services, and Gifted Programs.
+It is a pleasure to share a brief overview of all areas of the Grade 8 West Hartford Curriculum, including descriptions of our Unified Arts program, School Counseling, Library Media Services, and Gifted Programs.
 Our curriculum is based on the Connecticut Core Standards and provides instruction on the essential skills and understandings necessary for success on both district and state assessments.

 Inherent in our curriculum is the belief that every student can and should learn.
 Instructional strategies that your child will experience include but are not limited to: collaboration, active and direct learning, problem solving, guided discovery, independent activities, and differentiation.